RNCHEN/ToeflRush/writing and is tofel.md

 sb is going to --> sb is in charge of

-procure the solution to solve the problem
+AA procure the solution to solve the problem

 kindle hatred(n.) in one's heart

 purge away one's sin

-be harnessed in= be used in
+AA be harnessed in= be used in

  seize opportunity